 Janet Borgerson – When I was young, my dad brought me copies of the new Monkees vinyl LPs, and then Rubber Soul by The Beatles and since then, I have never been without records.
 I divide my time between Michigan, New York, and England.
 I write mostly about consumer culture, aesthetics, and identity.

 I studied philosophy, economics, and writing at the University of Michigan, Ann Arbor, and earned a Ph.D. in Philosophy from the University of Wisconsin, Madison, completing postdoctoral work at Brown University.
 Early on, a writing fellowship from the Cranbrook Institute gave me a taste of living with modern design.
 I am a Visiting Fellow at City, University of London and served as a Trustee at the George Eastman Museum in Rochester NY.
 My writing often draws on my background in art history, film studies, and branding.

 I studied perception, music, and psychology at the University of Michigan, Ann Arbor, and received a Ph.D. in Psychology from the University of California-Berkeley.
-Currently, I am the William A. Kern Professor in the School of Communication, Rochester Institute of Technology in New York, and was a Visiting Fellow in the Department of Media and Communications, London School of Economics for 2016-2017.
+Currently, I am the William A. Kern Professor in the School of Communication, Rochester Institute of Technology in New York.
 I have published widely on branding, identity, photography, visual communication.
 I am a trustee of the George Eastman Museum in Rochester.